geraldnilles/Main-RPi/README.rst

 I recommend using a SPOT instance since it is much cheaper.

 Configure the EBS to be 100GB.
 Also the EBS to not terminate when the instance stops.
 This will allow the build to resume if there is an error

+Set the IAM role to give Full S3 access so you can upload the build to a bucket when complete.

+After the server is run, opena sehll on your local machine and run:

+        eval "$(ssh-agent -s)"
+        ssh-add ~/aws/MyAWSKey.pem

+You can now ssh into the Ec2 with the public IP address, clone the repo, and get going

 Build